krimple/honeycomb-custom-frontend-umd-build/README.md

 # Customized build of Honeycomb's Web SDK as a single-import UMD

-This is experimental and not supported.
+This is EXPERIMENTAL and not supported.

-## Justification
+## Purpose

-The Honeycomb Web SDK is generally used via modern ESM bundlers in projects using TypeScript or modern JS.
+The [Honeycomb Web SDK](https://github.com/honeycombio/honeycomb-opentelemetry-web) is generally used via modern ESM bundlers in projects using TypeScript or modern JS.

-Some clients may be running on an older JS distribution, on an earlier framework that is mounted via script tags from sources such as `unpgk`.
+Some clients may be running on an older JS distribution, on an earlier framework that is mounted via script tags from sources such as `unpkg`.

 To build a small UMD distribution, you can follow the approach of this repository.